CylonicRaider/Instant/docs/RUNNING.md

-    Ancient versions (without `--msgdb`) used this to persist messages across restarts; the name of the bot is derived from the very first version only noting down messages (which the second version could deliver to clients).
+    Ancient versions (without `--msgdb`) used this to persist messages across restarts; the name of the bot is derived from the very first version only noting down messages (which the second version would deliver to clients).

 - `--push-logs` *client-ID* — *Push logs*: Can be used to (crudely) transfer logs between instances.
 When specified, Scribe pushes all of its logs to